 It is the general policy of the Company that no director having attained the age of 70 years shall be nominated for re-election or reappointment to the Board.
 However, the Board may determine to waive this policy in individual cases.

-The Company's Bylaws authorize the Board to fix the compensation of directors.
-As part of a director's total compensation and to create a direct linkage with corporate performance, the Board believes that a meaningful portion of a director's compensation should be linked to the performance of the Company.
-The Board has delegated the review of director compensation and benefits to the Compensation Committee.
+The Company's By-Laws authorize the Board to fix the compensation of directors, or to delegate such authority to an appropriate committee.
+The Board has delegated the review of director compensation and benefits to the Compensation Committee, which annually reviews appropriate compensation policies.
+This review may consider the board compensation practices of our peer group or other similar public companies, contributions to Board functions, service as Committee chairs, alignment with shareholder interests, and other appropriate factors.
+The form and amount of director compensation should give due regard to the interests of the directors, the Company, and the shareholders.
 Changes to director compensation will be proposed to the full Board for consideration.
 A director who is also an officer of the Company shall not receive additional compensation for such service as a director.

 B. BOARD MEETINGS